Achievable logoAchievable logo

 Sulfur linkage for cysteine and cystine

-• Cysteine, one of the sulfur-containing amino acids, features a thiol group (–SH) in its side chain.
-When two cysteine residues come into close proximity within a polypeptide or between different polypeptide chains, their sulfur atoms can form a disulfide bond, yielding cystine.
-This disulfide linkage (–S–S–) plays a crucial stabilizing role in the three-dimensional structure of proteins, helping maintain the protein’s overall shape and ensuring its functional integrity.
+• Cysteine, one of the sulfur-containing amino acids, has a thiol group (−SH) in its side chain.
+When two cysteine residues come close together within a polypeptide or between different polypeptide chains, their sulfur atoms can form a disulfide bond, producing cystine.
+This disulfide linkage (−S−S−) helps stabilize the three-dimensional structure of proteins, supporting overall shape and functional integrity.

 Peptide linkage: polypeptides and proteins

-• Besides sulfur linkages, peptide bonds are also fundamental to amino acid assembly.
-When the carboxyl end (–COOH) of one amino acid reacts with the amino end (–NH2) of another, a peptide linkage is formed, releasing a molecule of water in the process.
-This condensation reaction repeatedly joins amino acids into longer chains called polypeptides.
-Depending on factors such as length and complexity, polypeptides can either remain relatively short or fold into larger, more elaborate assemblies known as proteins.
-Within proteins, the specific sequence of amino acids (the primary structure) and the subsequent folding and shaping (secondary, tertiary, and sometimes quaternary structures) determine the protein’s function, stability, and interactions with other molecules.
+• Peptide bonds are central to building chains of amino acids.
+When the carboxyl end (-COOH) of one amino acid reacts with the amino end (-NH2) of another, a peptide linkage forms and a molecule of water is released.
+Repeating this condensation reaction joins amino acids into longer chains called polypeptides.
+Depending on length and complexity, polypeptides may remain relatively short or fold into larger assemblies known as proteins.
+In proteins, the amino acid sequence (primary structure) and the resulting folding (secondary, tertiary, and sometimes quaternary structures) determine function, stability, and interactions with other molecules.

 Hydrolysis

-• Hydrolysis of amino acids, in the context of peptide or polypeptide breakdown, involves cleaving the peptide bond—the chemical link formed between the carboxyl group of one amino acid and the amino group of another.
-This reaction can occur through various methods: acid or base treatment in a laboratory setting, or via specialized enzymes (often called proteases) in biological systems.
-Regardless of the mode, the result is that water molecules intervene to break the bond, generating shorter segments—such as dipeptides or tripeptides—or ultimately releasing the individual amino acids themselves.
-In living organisms, this controlled process is essential for protein digestion and turnover, allowing cells to recycle or repurpose amino acids for new protein synthesis or energy production.
+• Hydrolysis of amino acids, in the context of peptide or polypeptide breakdown, means cleaving the peptide bond (the link between the carboxyl group of one amino acid and the amino group of another).
+This can happen through acid or base treatment in the lab or through enzymes (proteases) in biological systems.
+In all cases, water participates in breaking the bond, producing shorter segments - such as dipeptides or tripeptides - or ultimately releasing the individual amino acids.
+In living organisms, this controlled process is essential for protein digestion and turnover, allowing cells to recycle amino acids for new protein synthesis or for energy production.

-If we denote a compound as AB, where A and B represent atoms or groups, and water is expressed as HOH, the process of hydrolysis can be depicted by the reversible chemical equation:
+If we denote a compound as AB, where A and B represent atoms or groups, and water is expressed as HOH, hydrolysis can be represented by the reversible equation:

 Structures of 20 amino acids and side chain properties